The Theory of Economic Complexity: Introduction

 \subsection{Empirical and Theoretical Work in Economic Complexity}

 Empirical work in economic complexity usually starts with matrices summarizing the geography of many economic activities (e.g., exports by country and product, payroll by city and industry, patents by city and technology, etc.).
 These rectangular matrices (or bipartite networks) are then used for two things.
-The first one is to estimate networks of similar activities~\cite{kogler_mapping_2013,kogler_mapping_2015,guevara_research_2016,hidalgo_product_2007,hidalgo_principle_2018,hidalgo_economic_2021,neffke_how_2011,ma2025disparities,muneepeerakul2013urban} which are used to create measures of diversification potential or relatedness.
-These measures are based on the notion that economies are more likely to enter (and less likely to exit) activities that share capabilities with each other.\\
+The first one is to estimate networks of similar activities~\cite{kogler_mapping_2013,kogler_mapping_2015,guevara_research_2016,hidalgo_product_2007,hidalgo_principle_2018,hidalgo_economic_2021,neffke_how_2011,ma2025disparities,muneepeerakul2013urban,alabdulkareem_unpacking_2018,chinazzi_mapping_2019} or similar economies \cite{bahar_neighbors_2014}, which are then used to estimate the ``relatedness'' or affinity between an economy and an activity.
+These estimate are then used to estimate which economies are more likely to enter (and less likely to exit) activities that share capabilities with each other\footnote{What is know in the specialized literature as The ``Principle of Relatedness''~\cite{hidalgo_principle_2018}.}.\\